Circular polarisation of gamma rays as a probe of dark matter interactions with cosmic ray electrons: Dark Matter observables and existing constraints

 Since the mediator of our model is colourless, it is difficult to produce at the LHC~\cite{Aad:2019qnd} and most of the constraints on the model come therefore from LEP data~\cite{lep:2005gc, Freitas:2014jla, lepdata}, see for example discussions in~\cite{Bringmann:2012vr, Kopp:2014, Garny:2015wea}.
 In particular, we can recast and reinterpret collider searches for right-handed slepton production, since our mediator particle is characterised by the same physical properties.

 In the scenario of small $m_\varphi$ (within the reach of the collider), mediators can be pair produced through EW interactions.
 If the mass splitting is moderate, i.e. the mediator is not long-lived, they subsequently decay in DM particles and electrons, yielding a characteristic same flavour opposite sign pair of leptons and missing transverse energy.
 However, if the mass splitting is particularly small (as in the cases under scrutiny in this work), the leptons would be extremely soft and therefore difficult to detect.
-Because of this, the LHC excludes only scenarios in which the mediator mass is $m_\varphi \lesssim 100$ GeV and $\Delta M \sim \textrm{few}$ GeV~\cite{Aad:2019qnd}.
+Because of this, the LHC excludes only scenarios in which the mediator mass is $m_\varphi \lesssim 100$ GeV and $\Delta M \sim \textrm{few}$ GeV~\cite{Aad:2019qnd, Han:2014aea}.
 On the other hand, above right-handed slepton masses of $100$ GeV, the constraints are basically non existent in the compressed region.
 LEP constraints are more stringent and exclude pair production of sleptons with masses below $m_\varphi \sim 90$ GeV which only be evaded in the very degenerate scenario $r \leq 1.03$.
 At low mass, the strongest constraint comes from the $Z$ width measurement, which excludes sleptons with masses below $45$ GeV.
 Given that the coupling to the EW bosons is dictated only by gauge theory, if the mass of a slepton is below $M_Z/2$, a new decay mode would open up for the $Z$.
 Since none of these decay modes have been observed and the invisible width of the $Z$ is consistent with the expected neutrino contribution, that part of the mass spectrum is severely constrained independently of the coupling to the dark sector and the mass splitting.
 This therefore translates on a lower value for the mediator mass $m_\varphi$ that we will consider.

 On the other hand, possible constraints from mono-photon events at LEP have been analysed in~\cite{Kopp:2014}.
-They find that the constraints they get are less stringent than the ones from Fermi LAT and HESS, which we have already shown in the previous section.
+They find that these constraints are less stringent than the ones from Fermi LAT and HESS, which we have already shown in the previous section.
 We therefore do not take these into account.